Crypto-Spartan/unifi-search-tool/README.md

 _As of 24 July 2024, I have lost access to the large, 100+ site Unifi Controller that I have been using to test this tool.
-If you have a Unifi controller with a large number of sites (e.g. 50+), and you're willing to provide me with a read-only account on your Unifi Controller, please contact me @ info@cryptospartan.net, tweet at me or DM me on twitter ([@CryptoSpartanTv](https://twitter.com/CryptoSpartanTV)), or open up an issue in this repository.
+If you have a Unifi controller with a large number of sites (e.g. 50+), and you're willing to provide me with a read-only account on your Unifi Controller, please contact me @ info@cryptospartan.net, messsage me on Discord (username is cryptospartan), tweet at me or DM me on twitter ([@CryptoSpartanTv](https://twitter.com/CryptoSpartanTV)), or open up an issue in this repository.
 If I don't gain access to another Unifi Controller, I plan to stop development of this tool._

 # Unifi Search Tool - Download [Here](https://github.com/Crypto-Spartan/unifi-search-tool/releases/latest)